Self-Inflating Sleeping Pad vs Air Mattress: Features and Best Uses

 R-Value Comparison

-The ground will pull warmth and so energy from your body if your sleeping pad is not adequate for the temperature.
-R-value is an important bit of information to have when planning your sleep system for a camping trip.
-For example, if you are going to spend the night at a higher elevation, you should expect some chilly temperatures.
+If your camping bed is not adequate for the temperature, the ground will pull warmth and energy from your body.
+R-value is essential information when planning your sleep system for a camping trip.
+For example, you should expect chilly temperatures if you spend the night at a higher elevation.
 The R-value of your sleeping pad and bag makes all the difference in your sleep comfort.

 Sleep System Importance